RIVER BOATING TRUTHS: BASICS YOU NEED TO KNOW ABOUT CRUISING EUROPE’S RIVERS

 To read the ads, you might come to believe that each of the major river boat lines offers luxury beyond compare.
 Gourmet food, wonderful guides, no-hassle convenience, and excellent value are all promised to the consumer.
-We are certain you will not be surprised to learn much of that is hype.
+We are certain you will not be surprised to learn that much of that is hype.
 You’ve seen the ads, you’ve heard the buzz, and your neighbors are starting to come home with stories of their experiences.
-So the big question would seem to be……..
+So the big question would seem to be……

-Not within Europe.
-A few boats reach four-star status but no river boat company in Europe is currently rated five stars.
 Most river boats are leased and come complete with crew.
 In the industry this is known as a “wet charter”.
 Of the major brands reviewed on RBR, only AMA, Crystal, and Viking own and operate their own boats.
-The vast majority of crew members come from countries in eastern Europe where hospitality industry training is not up to US standards and English language skills are often lacking.
-Given current per diem costs, European river boats cannot afford to offer the levels of service, cuisine, wines, entertainment, lectures, and staffing one would expect to find on the cruise lines that have made the traveltruth.com “Top Ten Cruise Lines List”. (www.cruisetruth.com) Given the availability of well-trained crew, sailings aboard river boats in Vietnam, Myanmar and China, are almost always rated higher than their Europe-based counterparts.
+The vast majority of crew members come from countries in Eastern Europe where hospitality industry training is not up to US standards and English language skills are often lacking.
+Given current per-diem costs, European river boats cannot afford to offer the levels of service, cuisine, wines, entertainment, lectures, and staffing one would expect to find on the cruise lines that have made our “Top Ten Luxury Cruise Lines List”. (www.cruisetruth.com) Given the availability of well-trained crew, sailings aboard river boats in Vietnam, Myanmar and China, are almost always rated higher than their Europe-based counterparts.

-IF RIVER BOATS DO NOT DELIVER A FIVE STAR EXPERIENCE, WHY ARE THEY SO POPULAR?
+IF RIVER BOATS, OTHER THAN CRYSTAL, DO NOT DELIVER A TRUE FIVE STAR EXPERIENCE, WHY ARE THEY SO POPULAR?

 River boats generally provide vacations that are hassle-free.
 There is no travel within the trip to get to interesting places.
 Guests aboard river boats know they are going to be able to step off their intimate boat and be in a small city or lovely village within moments.
 They can walk to most of the major sites and they can be devoting their complete time in port to exploring local history, walking or hiking in the nearby woods, riding bicycles about their village, shopping, or sampling local cuisine.
 Most river boat guests actually do several things ashore.
 They take the morning walking tour and then often explore on their own.

-There is a real commeraderie among those who share a river adventure.
+There is a real camaraderie among those who share a river adventure.
 Guests are almost always in sight of land, a factor that makes river cruising in Europe particularly attractive.
-The element of sightseeing while sailing is one of the really important differences between European cruises, where you are surrounded by land, and European river cruising, where you are surrounded by Europe.
+The element of sightseeing while sailing is one of the really important differences between European cruises, where you are surrounded by water, and European river cruising, where you are surrounded by Europe.
 Cruises tend to stop in larger ports, those big enough to handle their specific needs.
-River boats ply rivers with local traffic and people living their live sin full view.
+River boats ply rivers with local traffic, cruising past people living their lives in full view of river traffic.
 It is a more intimate experience than cruising.
 Finally, river boating is normally a semi-inclusive vacation options with shore excursions included in every port of call.

 BUT WHAT ABOUT PRICE?